 - Crockpot Pork Sauce.
 The scrumptious pork sauce is made from chicken broth, balsamic vinegar, maple syrup, soy sauce, garlic, and cinnamon.
 It’s a balanced, satisfying blend of sweet and savory with a hint of warmth.

-- Sear the pork on all sides in a skillet.
+- Sear the Pork.
 Lay it on top of the vegetables in the slow cooker.

-- Pour the prepared sauce into the skillet, scraping up any browned bits.
+- Add the Sauce to the Skillet.
+Scrape up any browned bits.
 Let simmer, then pour it over the pork.

 - Cook on LOW.
 Pork takes about 2 to 3 hours in the slow cooker.
 Transfer the pork to a serving plate and let it rest.

-- Stir the remaining crockpot ingredients and cook on HIGH for about 20 minutes.
+- Cook on HIGH.
+Stir the remaining crockpot ingredients and cook for about 20 minutes.

-- Cut the pork crosswise.
-Serve with vegetables and sauce.
+- Slice the Pork.
+Serve crockpot pork roast with vegetables and sauce.
 ENJOY!

 - To Store.
 Refrigerate pork roast and vegetables in an airtight storage container for up to 3 days.